A favored vacation spot since Roman times, Capri has charmed visitors for centuries, with new generations of glitterati continuing to answer its call.

-Of the seven islands and various islets that make up the Aeolian Islands, northernmost Stromboli is by far the most spectacular for Italian Riviera yacht charters, and this is down to its smouldering volcanic peak.
+Of the seven islands and various islets that make up the Aeolian Islands, the northernmost Stromboli is by far the most spectacular for Italian Riviera yacht charters, and this is down to its smoldering volcanic peak.
 The only island in the world with a permanently active volcano at its core, this is an undeniably unique charter destination.

-Travellers can take the two-hour hike up to the top, which is best timed to reach the summit at sunset.
+Travelers can take the two-hour hike up to the top, which is best timed to reach the summit at sunset.
 And, charterers who prefer to take in the drama from the comfort of their yacht will be able to see impressive lava displays emitted from the volcano against a black night sky.

 Life in Stromboli’s two villages goes on as normal, although both are located in the northeast corner as, away from here, most of the island has been scarred and blackened by volcanic activity.
 There are great beaches here too, with little coves of black sand tucked into lava crags along the coast at Piscità.